Gondola ride in Venice: What you need to know + tips & review

 There are, of course, plenty of other combo tours, including gondola rides.
 You can see every available tour, including walks, meals, and museums, here.

-Gondola ride in Venice: conclusion
+Gondola ride in Venice: Conclusion

 I guess we all agree that riding a gondola in Venice is among the most touristic activities in Europe.
-However, the beauty of the inner canals and the fun of rowing a black oak boat through the old walls of a sinking city make the ride a memorable experience.
+However, the beauty of the inner canals and the fun of rowing a black oak boat through the old walls of a sinking city make the ride memorable.
 Despite being skeptical initially, I’m glad I went on a gondola ride in Venice.
 You’ll see city corners that would otherwise be impossible to visit and discover various aspects of local life.

 Pin it for later